The 5 players Arsenal signed along with Thierry Henry & how they fared

 Upon retiring from playing, he spent four years working as Arsenal’s chief German scout and is now the assistant coach at RB Leipzig.

-Signed after impressing in Dynamo Kiev’s run to the Champions League semi-final, Luzhny acted as an understudy to Lee Dixon at Arsenal.
+Signed after impressing in Dynamo Kyiv’s run to the Champions League semi-final, Luzhny acted as an understudy to Lee Dixon at Arsenal.

 The right-back was never able to establish himself as a first-team regular but still made 110 appearances during his four years in north London, winning a Premier League title and two FA Cups.